Princeigwe/Elixir.io/README.md

 - MongoDB
 - CircleCI

-Proper documentation is in development process.
+Proper documentation is currently in development.